-Staff members must not use the device in any way which would violate the school's terms of acceptable use, as set out in appendix 3.
+Staff members must not use the device in any way which would violate the school's terms of acceptable use,

 Work devices must be used solely for work activities.

 If staff have any concerns over the security of their device, they must seek advice from our ICT Support Services.